learn-co-curriculum/dsc-word-vectorization-lab/README.md

 You will be able to:

-* Tokenize a corpus of words and identify the different choices to be made while parsing them.
+* Tokenize a corpus of words and identify the different choices to be made while parsing them
 * Use a Count Vectorization strategy to create a Bag of Words
 * Use TF-IDF Vectorization with multiple documents to identify words that are important/unique to certain documents